The Language of the Lords

 Verbs

-Word order in the Language is Subject Object Verb, so objects are bracketed by the subject and verb.
+Word order is Subject Object Verb, so objects are bracketed by the subject and verb.
 In a question, the verb moves to the beginning of the sentence.

 There are generally two ways for verbs to conjugate in the present tense, slimming and fattening.
 A fat verb has either "a" or "o" in its first syllable and will "slim" as it conjugates, turning that vowel into "i", "e", or "u".
 A slim verb has "i", "e", or "u" in its first syllable and will "fatten" as it conjugates, turning that vowel into "a" or "o".